-Our “Old Fashioned” service is not much different than my Great-grandfather gave in his General Store on Grand Boulevard in Detroit Michigan in the late 1800’s.
-Then there was the old fashioned service my Grandfather gave in his Apothecary & Fountain Store in Detroit from the 1920’s through the 1960’s, or Alisha’s Grandfather gave while owning a Tailor Shop in Everett Washington from the 50’s to the 70’s.
+Our “Old Fashioned” service is not much different than what my Great-grandfather gave in his General Store on Grand Boulevard in Detroit Michigan in the late 1800’s.
+Then there was the old fashioned service my Grandfather gave in his Apothecary & Fountain Store in Detroit from the 1920's through the 1960’s,

-Back then, imagine walking into a shop, where the owner not only knows your name, but your spouse’s name, the name of your kids, and asks if your mare has dropped her foul yet or if Tom’s over his bout of flu yet.
+Back then, imagine walking into a shop, where the owner not only knows your name, but your spouse’s name, the name of your kids, and asks if your mare has dropped her foul yet or if Tomy's over his bout of flu yet.